Competition for The Reconstruction of the Destroyed Palestinian Villages

 5. More reference and analysis to the reports provided by the Atlas of Palestine with further analysis, reflection and criticality that dig deeper beyond the surface and celebrate the context with its potentials and opportunities.

-7. In this first year’s submission, there seems to be more reliance on urban schemes or strategies.
+8. In the first year’s submission, there seems to be more reliance on urban schemes or strategies.
 This could have been related to the specialization of the students.
 There is a need for further detailed design that zooms in to the building scale and moves away from the generic ideas.

-8. A suggestion for conducting a summer school in preparation of the competition was suggested and encouraged by the jury members.
-This is seen as mean to start the process of thinking.
+9. A suggestion for conducting sessions with the students, one at the beginning of the competition year, another towards the end, in preparation of the competition was encouraged by the jury members.
+We hope coordinators can arrange that.
+This is seen as means to start the process of thinking.
 The summer school can be based in Palestine and abroad, and it can be in the form of short term workshops where the students get together along with the tutors.

-Five points are additional criteria of the Jury:
+Five points are additional comments by the Jury:

 1. The Importance of the projects that address context and the ideas, that the concepts of the projects emerge from the context.
 How the ideas emerge, where they come from, from the cultural and the physical context.